Chat-Wane/CRATE/README.md

 </ol>
 Finally, once you get the link back you must:
 <ol>
-  <li>Copy/paste the link into "Network" > "Confirm arrival".
-The planet near
+  <li>Copy/paste the link into "Network" > "Confirm our arrival".
+The planet
-  the "Network" button should go from red to green once you are connected.</li>
+  near the "Network" button should go from red to green once you are connected.</li>
 </ol>